 Training videos are included in the toolkit.

-Clickety Books are fun books and resources to share with babies.
-They have been developed by speech and language therapists to support communication development of all children as well as those who need a little extra help.
-They include Early Sound Play resources that are built around stories.
+Clickety Books are fun books and resources to share with children to encourage development and will help children who may have difficulty with certain speech sounds.
+They have been developed by speech and language therapists to support the speech and language development of all children as well as those who need a little extra help.
+They include Early Sound Play resources that are built around stories - these stories are filled with particular target sounds, alliteration, rhythm and rhyme to develop early phonological awareness.
+The story books can also be used to develop vocabulary, sentence and narrative skills boosting children's literacy skills.
 Puppets are also available to help with the interactive book-sharing experience!

 Learning more than one language

 Many children grow up learning more than one language.
-This information leaflet from NHS Forth Valley provides you with useful information and top tips about what you and families can do to help babies on their way to being bilingual.
+This information leaflet from NHS Forth Valley provides you with useful information and top tips about what you and families can do to help young children on their way to being bilingual.

 NLT Bilingual quick tips

 The National Literacy Trust has produced a series of bilingual quick tips for parents and practitioners to help children develop good talking and listening skills.
 There are lots of different languages.
 Copies can be downloaded and shared with families.